VictorRDRivera/GamePickerChallenge/README.md

 #### **Cache Invalidation**
 - History cache is automatically invalidated when new recommendations are saved
 - Cache keys are designed to be unique per request parameters
-- Graceful fallback to database/external API if cache is unavailable
+- Fallback to database/external API if cache is unavailable

-### Performance Benefits
-- **Reduced Latency**: Cached responses return in milliseconds
-- **Lower External API Usage**: Reduces calls to FreeToGame API
-- **Better User Experience**: Faster response times for repeated requests
-- **Scalability**: Handles high traffic more efficiently

 ## 🛠️ Development